Category Archives: Uncategorized

 Eg teen vogue, pointless stories- Kim and Kanyes divorce story.

-The idea that although the media has always been seen as a representation of reality – simulation
+The idea that although the media has always been seen as a representation of reality – a simulation

 postmodernism recap